christophstrasen/LQR/docs/guides/advantages.md

 - less shared mutable state in global tables;
 - fewer subtle order‑of‑handler bugs; and
-- clearer separation of “what should happen” from “how we store it”.
+- clearer separation of “what should happen” from “how we store" and "how we pipe it”.

-If your code base is full of “when event X fires, update table Y” handlers, moving cross‑stream rules into a query can make the overall story much easier to follow.
+If your code base is full of “when event X fires, update table Y” handlers, particular some who manage their own state, then moving cross‑stream rules into a query can make the overall logic easier to follow.

 Additionally, because LQR is built on lua‑reactivex, that query is just another stream: you can use the same simple operators to pre‑process source streams before they enter the query and to post‑process the joined result afterwards.